matthewmueller/image-viewer/Readme.md

 # Image Viewer

 Proportionately size photos based on the pixels per inch (ppi) for optimal viewing on different screen resolutions.
+Also has client-side and server-side exif parsing for comparison.

 ![image viewer](https://i.cloudup.com/Se8lyQA5ry.png)